bringauto/etna/README.md

 ```
 ### HTTP API
 To show the OpenAPI specification (the service must be running), visit http://localhost:8080/openapi.json.
 To explore the API endpoints and entities, visit http://localhost:8080/ui.
-More on Swagger UI [here](https://swagger.io/tools/swagger-ui/).
+More on Swagger UI is [here](https://swagger.io/tools/swagger-ui/).

 The HTTP API requires authentication via API keys.
 To access all its endpoints, you can use the key `StaticAccessKeyToBeUsedByDevelopersOnEtna`.

 ## MQTT IP and Port
 The MQTT uses a standard plain (not encrypted) connection on port 1883 and an SSL encrypted connection on port 8883.